dergigi/dergigi.github.io/bitcoin/_posts/2019-04-02-technological-teachings-of-bitcoin.markdown

 Bitcoin's treasure chest is very different.
 It is secured by strong cryptography, which does not give way to brute force.
 And as long as the underlying mathematical assumptions hold, brute force is all we have.
-Granted, there is also the option of a global [\$5 wrench attack].
+Granted, there is also the option of a global [\$5 wrench attack][wrench attack].
 But torture won't work for all bitcoin addresses, and the cryptographic walls of bitcoin will defeat brute force attacks.
 Even if you come at it with the force of a thousand suns.
 Literally.